Ancient woodland: Boundary marking

 Ancient woods were well-defined, often being surrounded by a bank and ditch, which allowed them to be more easily recognised.
 The bank may also support a living fence of hawthorn or blackthorn to prevent livestock or deer from entering the area.
 Since they are attracted by young shoots on coppice stools as a food source, they must be excluded if the coppice is to regenerate.
 Such indicators can still be observed in many ancient woodlands, and large forests are often subdivided into woods and coppices with banks and ditches as was the case in the past.
 The hedges at the margins are often overgrown and may have spread laterally due to the neglect of many years.

 Many ancient woods are listed in the Domesday Book of 1086, as well as in the earlier Anglo-Saxon Chronicle.
 This is indicative of their significant value to early communities as a source of fuel and, moreover, as a source of food for farm animals.
 The boundaries are frequently described in terms of features such as large trees, streams or tracks, and even standing stones for example.

 Ancient woodland inventories

 Ancient woodland sites over 2 ha in size are recorded in Ancient Woodland Inventories, compiled in the 1980s and 1990s by the Nature Conservancy Council in England, Wales, and Scotland; and maintained by its successor organisations in those countries.
 There was no inventory in Northern Ireland until the Woodland Trust completed one in 2006.

+A 2026 study by Forest Research found that over a third of trees in the inventory were inaccessible to the public.